matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### Inventory

 In manufacturing, inventory waste means stock that's been built but isn't delivering value.
-In software, that inventory lives as unfinished code, unmerged branches, bloated backlogs, and half-validated features.
+In software, that inventory lives as unfinished code, unmerged branches, bloated backlogs that are rarely pruned, and half-validated features.

 Every line of dormant code represents work that's not improving services.
 It clogs flow, hides defects, and accumulates merge conflicts, stale dependencies, and forgotten context.

 **Lean** flow depends on fast feedback.
 When inventory piles up, feedback slows, and value creation stops.
 The focus must shift from starting work to finishing work, which requires limiting work-in-progress (WIP).

-#### Practical Reduction Strategies

-- Limit WIP to expose bottlenecks and maintain flow.
-- Deliver small, independently deployable increments.
-- Regularly review and prune backlog items that no longer add value.

 #### Validated Performance Impact